The Chualar Crop Circle is NOT Just a Hoax - and Here’s Why

 Of all places to put a crop circle, why Chualar?

 Matt told me that his search comprised a wide area as far north as Milpitas down through the Salinas Valley, where he drove hundreds of miles searching for the flat, grassy, and accessible landscape that would make an ideal canvas for Nvidia’s advert.
 Chualar won the honour because it was ultimately the only place with a suitable field.

 But was it really just that simple?
-As shown, when placed on the map, Chualar and only Chualar results in the Braille backwards L, itself an essential symbol appearing multiple times in the formation.
+As shown, when placed on the map, Chualar and only Chualar results in the Braille Number Sign (which resembles a backwards capital L), itself an essential symbol appearing multiple times in the formation.
 The Braille symbol is made up of four raised dots, but the alignment initially appeared with only three place points.
 The fourth point arises, not surprisingly, by following the TIP Line - a line that continues to live up to its acronymic name!

 How did I know to use the TIP line?
 Because I know its function, for one thing… and because it was alluded to in the crop circle design.

 In summary, let’s consider one more time how this crop circle came about and how it connects with the alignments map as a communication:

 Last month, Nvidia spontaneously came up with the idea to use a crop circle in a tightly budgeted and rushed advertising campaign.
 Also last month, I posted an installment in my alignments research for the first time in over a year.
 (For all I know, both their choice and my article occurred on the same day….and I wouldn’t be the least bit surprised.)